-The PRC consists of the Occupational Therapy department faculty, at least one external faculty member, a current student in the MOT program, and other appropriate members, as deemed necessary by the circumstances.
+The PRC consists of the Occupational Therapy department faculty, at least one external faculty member, and other appropriate members, as deemed necessary by the circumstances.
 The student in question may request to bring another individual to the meeting at the discretion of the department chair.